Pylons/pyramid/docs/quick_tutorial/databases.rst

 with all the bootstrapping.
 It then opens SQLAlchemy and creates the root of the wiki, which also makes the SQLite file.
-Note the ``with transaction.manager`` part that puts the work in the scope of a transaction (as we aren't inside a web request where this is done automatically.)
+Note the ``with transaction.manager`` part that puts the work in the scope of a transaction, as we aren't inside a web request where this is done automatically.

 The ``models.py`` does a little bit extra work to hook up SQLAlchemy into the Pyramid transaction manager.
 It then declares the model for a